Browser does not support script.

 This will allow us to examine the extent to which recent social transformations explain increased rates of youth mental health problems, and through what mechanisms.
 Initially, we will focus on trajectories in multiply disadvantaged groups and during critical developmental periods, when vulnerability to mental health problems is most pronounced.

-Reader in Developmental Psychopathology
+Professor of Developmental Psychopathology

 Professor of Social Epidemiology